 Blumberg funding cannot be used with Praxis funding.

-Proposals for winter/spring (January through March) are due November 15.
+Geneva & Florence Fall term applicants: Proposals for late December through January are due November 15.

 Report and Presentation Requirements